mshagirov/pythonlab/_01-introduction/04_variables_types.md

 )
 </script></pre></div>

-> I separated the parentheses of `print` command into separate lines for readability.
+I separated the parentheses of `print` command into separate lines for readability.

-### Dynamic Typing
+> Python is a **dynamically typed** language where Python automatically infers a variable's type when you run the code.
+This means that you can update the varible's type anywhere in your code.
+This leads to less boilerplate code when defining variables and functions, simplifies writing the code and, leads to quicker prototyping.

-Python is a *dynamically typed* language which means that Python infers a variable's type when you run the code.
-This also means that you can update the varible's type at anywhere in your code.
-This leads to less boilerplate code when defining variables and functions, simplifies writing more expressive code and leads to quicker prototyping.
+<br><br>

-Like anything good in life, this comes at a cost.
+This comes at a cost.
 In case of dynamic typing, the cost is the performance (slower running code), bugs and runtime type errors if the types are not managed properly.
 Python interpreter checks the types of the variables during the runtime which takes up the CPU time.
-Also, in Python you can accidentally or intentially reassign a diffent type to a variable.
-But try to not do it, e.g., this might lead to unforseen errors in your code:
+Also, in Python you can accidentally (or intentially) reassign a diffent type to a variable.
+But try to not do it, e.g., this might lead to errors in your code:

 ```python
 duration = 1